sadik-smd/processor-sdk-doc-fork/source/edgeai/configuration_file.rst

 plane.
 This is needed because multiple inference outputs can be rendered to same output (Ex: Display).

 GStreamer plugins
 =================

 The edgeai-gst-apps essentially constructs GStreamer pipelines for dataflow.
 This pipeline is constructed optimally and dynamically based on a pool of specific plugins available on the platform.
-The defined pool of plugins for different platform can be found in :file:`edgeai-gst-apps/configs/gst_plugin_maps.yaml` file.
+See :file:`edgeai-gst-apps/configs/gst_plugin_maps.yaml` for the pool of plugins defined per platform.

-This file contains the plugin used for certain task and the property of plugin (if applicable).
+This file has the plugin used for certain task and the property of plugin (if applicable).

 Default GStreamer plugins map for |__PART_FAMILY_NAME__|